 The guaifenesin protocol is a fibromyalgia treatment pioneered by fibromyalgia specialist Dr. Paul St. Amand.
-There is no medication (yet) that has been shown to make the syndrome disappear, but Dr. St. Amand, an 87 year-old fibromyalgia specialist (who himself has the syndrome and who has been working with fibromyalgia patients for 50 years), may have found a way to reverse the illness.
+There is no medication (yet) that has been shown to make the syndrome disappear, but Dr. St. Amand, an 92-year-old fibromyalgia specialist (who himself has the syndrome and who has been working with fibromyalgia patients for over 50 years), may have found a way to reverse the illness.

 Dr. St. Amand believes that patients with FM are probably missing an enzyme needed by the kidneys to effectively remove excess phosphate from the body.
 Phosphate is an inorganic chemical that is constantly being produced in our bodies, and is necessary for energy production.
 When levels in the bloodstream get too high, the kidney cannot decrease the level due to the defective enzyme, and the phosphate (along with calcium and water) is deposited in “nodules” throughout the body.
 This overload of phosphate in the body, and in the nodules, is what is believed to cause the symptoms of the illness.
 Since phosphate overload can occur in the cells throughout our body, this can explain why so many different organs are effected in FM.
 This is why patients can have irritable bowel syndrome, body pain, and dizziness all within the same illness.
 And since the right amount of phosphate is crucial to the production of energy, this can explain why FM patients can feel so tired.